Víctor Quiñones: IWA Puerto Rico (1999–2006)

 The International Wrestling Association tried to launch in 1994 with some TV tapings but was unsuccessful.
 By the end of 1999, Victor Quiñones, alongside Savio Vega and Miguel Pérez, formed the International Wrestling Association in Puerto Rico.
 Quiñones with his contact with the World Wrestling Federation, became a base for WWF house shows for some time.
 It featured superstars like The Rock, Kane, Chris Jericho, Edge, Kurt Angle and The Undertaker, among others.
 The WWF also send developmental talent to IWA Puerto Rico to train and gain experience.

 By 2002 the WWF finish the working agreement, IWA had developed a roster of home grown talent like Chicano, Ricky Banderas, El León Apolo with a booking team of Dutch Mantel, Luke Williams and Hector “Moody” Melendez.
 He promoted IWA Puerto Rico until his death in 2006.
 The company was keep in business until 2011 with Savio Vega and Miguel Pérez Jr promoting.
 On October 24, 2018, IWA Puerto Rico was relaunched by Savio Vega.
 IWA Puerto Rico is regarded as Víctor Quiñones legacy in professional wrestling in Puerto Rico.

 Personal life

 Quiñones was the son of Robert "Gorilla Monsoon" Marella.
+However, Marella's family denies that Quiñones was a biological child of Marella.

 Death

 On April 2, 2006, Quiñones died in his home in Carolina, Puerto Rico at age 46.
-The cause of death was a mixture of somas with alcohol which caused a cardiac arrest.
+The cause of death was a mixture of somas (muscle relaxers) with alcohol which caused a cardiac arrest.
 Soon after the death, several Japanese federations and wrestlers, including Taka Michinoku and Tajiri, paid tribute to him by having special ceremonies.